S2-group/green-lab/Lab 2/README.md

 - Games
 - Different device configurations (power saving mode ect.), with some workload

-## Installing the app
+## Installing apps
 To install your desired app on a physical device, simply use the app store.

 If you are emulating, you will have to download the package as an apk onto your host system first.
 Sites like [apkpure.com](https://apkpure.com/) provide a wide selection of android apks, including versions for older android machines.

 ⚠️ Note: We do not recommend installing apps like this on your personal devices, for security reasons.